 6. Fancy Comments

 Along with blog comments, social media is another key channel through which you can drive engagement.
 With Fancy Comments, you can bring these two strategies together by pulling Facebook comments into your blog:

 Users will be able to leave comments by logging into their Facebook accounts.
-You can post their comments to your profile’s timeline as well as on your site, in order to drive traffic from Facebook and vice versa.
+You can post their comments to your profile’s timeline as well as on your site to drive traffic from Facebook and vice versa.

 - General Data Protection Regulation (GDPR) compliance

 - Facebook comments widget and shortcode to display comments anywhere on your site

 - Option to choose which posts, pages, and custom post types feature Facebook comments